Malayan Emergency: Commonwealth

-War crimes have been broadly defined by the Nuremberg Principles as "violations of the laws or customs of war," which includes massacres, bombings of civilian targets, terrorism, mutilation, torture, and the murder of detainees and prisoners of war.
-Additional common crimes include theft, arson, and the destruction of property not warranted by military necessity.

 Torture

-During the Malayan conflict, there were instances during operations to find insurgents where British troops detained and allegedly tortured villagers who were suspected of aiding the insurgents.
-Socialist historian Brian Lapping said that there was "some vicious conduct by the British forces, who routinely beat up Chinese squatters when they refused, or possibly were unable, to give information" about the insurgents.
+During the Malayan conflict, in operations to find MNLA guerrillas British troops detained and tortured villagers who were suspected of aiding the MNLA.
+British forces routinely beat up Chinese squatters when they refused, or possibly were unable, to give information about the MNLA.
 The Scotsman newspaper lauded these tactics as a good practice since "simple-minded peasants are told and come to believe that the communist leaders are invulnerable".
-Some civilians and detainees were also allegedly shot, either because they attempted to flee from and potentially aid insurgents or simply because they refused to give intelligence to British forces.
+Some civilians and detainees were also shot, either because they attempted to flee from and potentially aid the MNLA or simply because they refused to give intelligence to British forces.

-Widespread use of arbitrary detention, punitive actions against villages, and use of torture by the police, "created animosity" between Chinese squatters and British forces in Malaya and "were therefore counterproductive in generating the one resource critical in a counterinsurgency, good intelligence".
+Widespread use of arbitrary detention, punitive actions against villages, and use of torture by the police, "created animosity" between Chinese squatters and British forces in Malaya which was counterproductive to gathering good intelligence.

-British troops were often unable to tell the difference between enemy combatants and civilians while conducting military operations through the jungles, due to the fact that many Min Yuen wore civilian clothing and had support from sympathetic civilian populations.

 Batang Kali Massacre

 During the Batang Kali massacre, 24 unarmed civilians were executed by the Scots Guards near a rubber plantation at Sungai Rimoh near Batang Kali in Selangor in December 1948.
 All the victims were male, ranging in age from young teenage boys to elderly men.
 Many of the victims' bodies were found to have been mutilated and their village of Batang Kali was burned to the ground.
 No weapons were found when the village was searched.
-The only survivor of the killings was a man named Chong Hong who was in his 20s at the time.
+The only survivor of the massacre was a man named Chong Hong who was in his 20s at the time.
 He fainted and was presumed dead.
 Soon afterwards the British colonial government staged a coverup of British military abuses which served to obfuscate the exact details of the massacre.

 The massacre later became the focus of decades of legal battles between the UK government and the families of the civilians executed by British troops.
 According to Christi Silver, Batang Kali was notable in that it was the only incident of mass killings by Commonwealth forces during the war, which Silver attributes to the unique subculture of the Scots Guards and poor enforcement of discipline by junior officers.